creativecommons/creativecommons-base/docs/content/customizations.md

 _The menus shown above are displayed in the desktop view.
 On any other screens, their appearance and or position might be different from what is shown above._

-**To create a custom menu using the customize panel on the live preview:**
+### To create a custom menu using the customize panel:

 - Go to **Customize** > **Menus** and click the **Create a Menu** button.
 You will be redirected to a form with a field labeled **Menu Name**.
 - Fill that field with a unique menu name.